open-rpc/playground/README.md

 # OPEN-RPC Playground
 A place to play around with OPEN-RPC.

-## For Non-developers
-This is a tool for editing, validating and previewing OPEN-RPC documents.

 ## What is it?
 This is meant to be an all-in-one developer portal for OPEN-RPC documents.
 It includes an editor and a live-preview of the documentation.